matthewfleming/AvalancheImagineBundle/README.md

 AvalancheImagineBundle
 ======================

-This fork provides compatibility for symfony 2.8 - 3.4
+This fork provides compatibility for symfony 2.8 - 3.4.

+It will allow you to fix the avalanche123/imagine-bundle deprecation messages in 2.8 then upgrade to 3.4 without errors.

 This bundle provides easy image manipulation support for Symfony2.
 For example, with this bundle, the following is possible: